glendaviesnz/coblocks-builder/README.md

 A prototype custom build script for CoBlocks.
 Currently it:

-* Clones the current master branch of CoBlocks
+- Clones the release branch of CoBlocks that matches the version in ./package.json
-* Copies a custom blocks.js file to the source folder to only build selected blocks
+- Copies a custom blocks.js file to the source folder to only build selected blocks
-* Runs CoBlocks standard grunt build job
+- Runs CoBlocks standard grunt build job
-* Removes src folder from coblocks/build/coblocks folder (it doesn't seem like the blocks src folder is used at all by the deployed plugin as everything is compiled down into the dist/ folder)
+- Copies the CoBlocks build folder that is generated to ./build
+- Removes any unused files and folders from the build folder

 To use:

 ```shell
 npm run build
 ```

-After build has completed the `coblocks/build/coblocks` folder can be added to `wp-content/plugins` folder.
+After build has completed the `./build/coblocks` folder should be in state to be added to `wp-content/plugins` folder.

 ## Things to note

-* You may need to install grunt globally for build script to run `npm install -g grunt`
+- You may need to install grunt globally for build script to run `npm install -g grunt`
-* Will currently only work on OSX/Linux

-## Todo

-* Add ability to clone a specific release/tag of CoBlocks repo
-* Add options for removing unused vendor js files
-* Add option to remove unused php files from ./includes
+- You currently need WP CLI in your path for the CoBlocks build to run